Idaho City Idaho

 DESCRIPTION

-Idaho City has a historic gold rush town center that looks very authentic, like a step back in time.
-Like many other goldfish era towns that have preserved their old structures, visitors can walk along “plank-covered board walks,” and enjoy the shops and museums in the restored and sometimes rebuilt 19th century buildings.
+Idaho City has a historic town center that looks very authentic, like a step back in time.
+Like many other gold rush era towns that have preserved their old structures, visitors can walk along “plank-covered boardwalks,” and enjoy the shops and museums in the restored and sometimes rebuilt 19th century buildings.

 The four hundred and eighty five folks who live here are able to make a living and preserve their history to the delight of visitors.

-The main streets have old homes, trading post, antique shops, county courthouse, Boise Basin Museum, the Jail and “Pest House.”
+The main streets have old homes, trading posts, antique shops, a county courthouse, the Boise Basin Museum, the Jail, and the “Pest House.”

-In Idaho City, visitors can explore the Pioneer & Boot Hill Cemeteries that have been respectfully well-maintained throughout the eras.
+Visitors can also explore the Pioneer & Boot Hill Cemeteries, which have been respectfully maintained through the eras.

 HISTORY

-When gold was discovered in the Boise basin in 1862, Idaho City was the destination of thousands of prospectors as well as business people to provide services for the huge crowd, ranging from groceries to prostitutes.
+When gold was discovered in the Boise basin in 1862, Idaho City was the destination of thousands of prospectors as well as business people who provided services for the huge crowd, ranging from general stores to brothels.

-At its peak, there were more than 250 businesses at home in this town, including clothing and food stores, barbershops, pool halls and a bowling alley.
-For the lucky few who hit the mother lode, Operas and theaters offered entertainment for these newly wealthy patrons of the arts.
+At its peak, there were more than 250 businesses here, including clothing and food stores, barbershops, pool halls and a bowling alley.
+For the lucky few who hit the motherlode, opera houses and theaters offered entertainment.

-This city was transformed into “a bawdy, lusty town where whisky was cheaper that water.”
-As law and order was in a relaxed state, life was cheap too, and many a person died in the frequent gun fights.
+Gold had transformed the city into “a bawdy, lusty town where whisky was cheaper than water.”
+As law and order existed in a relaxed state, life was cheap too, and many a person died in the frequent gun fights.
 When the gold was mined out, most of the prospectors left, letting the town return to a normal existence.

-The city, like many of the gold towns, suffered a series of fires, which destroyed about 80% of the original town.
-The wealthier residents were able to rebuild the city to the liking of all concerned, leaving a nice town for generations to enjoy.
+The city, like many of its kind, suffered a series of fires, which destroyed about 80% of the original town.
+Wealthier residents were able to rebuild to the benefit of all concerned, leaving an improved, more durable town for generations to enjoy.

 “Make sure you stop at the old jail or “pest house,” and walk along the boardwalk to check out the old homes, trading post, antique shops, county courthouse, and museum, and of course the old saloon!”